MuNeNICK/nvim-wasm/README.md

 - Submodule contents must remain untouched; any WASI adjustments belong under `patches/` and are injected via `cmake/wasm-overrides.cmake`.
 - `Makefile` pins CMake and wasi-sdk versions, and passes all dependency paths explicitly to avoid Neovim-side edits.
 - The produced wasm binary relies on stubbed POSIX features (pty/signal/socket emulation).
 It is intended for embedding in a WASI runtime, not for feature parity with native Neovim.
+- `make wasm-libs` only rebuilds the external libuv/Lua artifacts if you need to refresh them without rebuilding the rest of the deps tree.

+## Browser demo
+- Build wasm: `make wasm`
+- Prepare assets: `./examples/browser/prepare.sh`
+- Serve with COOP/COEP so SharedArrayBuffer works: `python examples/browser/serve.py`
+- Open http://localhost:8000 to load the msgpack-RPC UI demo (click the canvas, then type).
+UI is minimal (linegrid only).